min2ha/ukwa-site/content/target/49023/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The UK's contribution to the EU budget

 This note considers how much the UK contributes to the EU budget and how much it receives back.
 Potential payments to the EU on or after Brexit are also discussed.